 - Blends supports and services into your daily routines in familiar spaces

 - Fits into your family's lifestyle and culture

 - Provides supports and services in your native language or other mode of communication

 Your child's brain and body are growing rapidly during the first three years of life.
 He is learning many new things about the world around him.

 While all children need love and support to grow and learn, some children need a little extra help.
 An early intervention team can support your family and help your child reach his potential.

 How Can We Help You?

-The early intervention program empowers families to help their children learn and overcome challenges.
+The Early Intervention (EI) Program empowers families to help their children learn and overcome challenges.
 The family, service coordinator, and service providers are a team.
 Together, we will:

 - Build on your child's and family's strengths